Center News & Updates

 Basic Science Research

-The International Center for Spinal Cord Injury (ICSCI) is fortunate to have a dedicated group of approximately 15 basic science researchers investigating the potential means to cure paralysis.
+The International Center for Spinal Cord Injury (ICSCI) is fortunate to have a dedicated group of basic science researchers investigating the potential means to cure paralysis.
+The ICSCI basic science team utilizes in vivo (cellular) and in vitro (animal) models to study various aspects of neurological disease, injury, and recovery.
 Our ongoing areas of research focus include several integrated approaches to investigating targets for therapy.

 Many central nervous system (CNS) injuries (such as spinal cord injury) and CNS diseases (such as multiple sclerosis) lead to white matter damage within the spinal cord which renders the CNS dysfunctional.
 White matter consists mostly of glial cells and myelinated axons which are responsible for transmitting signals from the brain to the spinal cord.
 Damage to this area of the spinal cord can disrupt sensory and motor signals causing neurological impairment or paralysis.